 Probiotics are part of your body’s microbiota, your collection of microbes.
 The sum of the microbiota and its metabolic activities is called your microbiome.
 You will often see the word “microbiome” used to denote both the microbiota and its genetic and metabolic effects.

 A Brief History of Probiotics

-Microorganisms such as Archaea are believed by science to be the earliest life forms, with bacteria and yeasts, which are also microscopic organisms, not far behind.
+Microorganisms such as Archaea are believed by science and research to be the earliest life forms, with bacteria and yeasts, which are also microscopic organisms, not far behind.
 Although bacteria and yeast cells are much smaller than human cells, it may surprise you to know that your human cells have some basic processes in common with bacteria and yeasts.

 Animals, including humans, have microbes inside them that benefit them in multiple ways.
-These microbes are in a loose sense like probiotics, but the definition of probiotics was established to designate those microbes that have been isolated, studied, tested in a laboratory dish and/or clinically in animals and/ or humans, and proven to have beneficial properties.
+These microbes are in a loose sense like probiotics, but the definition of probiotics was established to designate those microbes that have been isolated, studied, tested in a laboratory dish and/or clinically in animals and/or humans, and proven to have beneficial health properties.
 In many cases their genetic fingerprints were sequenced for identification purposes and also to check for potentially harmful genetic components.
 The official term “probiotics” established specific criteria for scientific studies and probiotic supplements, foods, and drinks.

 The Special Benefits of Probiotics